edgebroker/flowdirector-docker/README.md

 to see the status of the docker containers.

-## Flowdirector Standalone
+## Flow Director Standalone

 Use

     ./fd-standalone start

-to start Flowdirector standalone.
+to start Flow Director standalone.
 It is started as demon.
-Flowdirector listens on port `8080`.
+Flow Director listens on port `8080`.

 Use